mythic-p/toy-vm/docs/syntax.md

                         ; the stack.
 ```

 If you want to declare a global variable, you must declare it in the global variable section, where it starts with a pseudo instruction `global`.
 And the way to tell the compiler that the global variable declaration is end is that set a named label.
+Should notice that all pseudo instructions start with a `.`, then the instruction name.
 The example of how to declare global variable is as follows.

 ```
-global:
+.global:
   VAR a 0              ; Declare a global variable named after a with ; initialized value 0.
   VAR b 0f             ; Declare a global floating point variable b with